Tensile test on sheets and film to ISO 527-3ISO 527-3, ASTM D882

 Films and sheets with a thickness of up to 1 mm are tested using strips or dumbbell specimens.
 The typical specimen shape used in ISO 527-3 and ASTM D882 is a strip specimen.
-This specimen shape can be easily produced using a specimen or film cutter.
+This specimen shape can be easily machined using a specimen or film cutter.
 Dumbbell specimens are often used in quality control.
 For this, a direct measurement extensometer is required to measure the specimen strain directly at the specimen.

 Typical test results are characteristics such as